-12 The most popular open-pollinated variety at the time that the first hybrids were introduced was Reid's Yellow Dent.
+16 For a brief review of the history of maize cross pollination see Olmstead and Rhode [2008: 71-76].
+The most popular open-pollinated variety at the time that the first hybrids were introduced was Reid's Yellow Dent.
 This was an accidental hybrid between a reddish semi-gourd and a yellow flint.
 The story is told by Russell Lord [1947: 147] and Troyer [2004].

-13 Darwin married his first cousin and their first child was retarded.
+17 Darwin married his first cousin and their first child was retarded.
 He had a life-long interest in inbreeding.